RobertAFranco/GojiraFight/GameProposal.md

 - Game Over Logic: Code to display the game over screen and handle user actions like restarting or returning to the character selection screen.

 ## Stretch Goals
- - More characters with customization, move moves with special attacks, move animations, more enironments with extra danger and damage.
+ - More characters with customization, more moves with special attacks, move animations, more environments with extra danger and damage.

 ## Timeline
  - 7/13-14: HTML main screen, arena, character selection, healthbars, Victory and Defeat announcements.